ogfourtwo/site/README.md

-Hackathon:Hack_The_Zenith
+#Hackathon:Hack_The_Zenith.
-Simple website made using html,css and tailwind.
+#Simple website made using html,css and tailwind.
-Website: A barebones landing site for valorant XD.
+#Website: A barebones landing site for valorant XD.